bitcoin-crazy/another-plasma6-coin/README.md

     ListElement { name: "solana"; abbreviation: "SOL" }
     ```
   * In the last example, `solana` is the name to be used to call the CoinGecko API and `SOL` is the ticker (symbol) to be shown in the KDE toolbar.
+  * It is not needed to restart KDE after adding new coins.

 * For currencies:
   * Edit `~/.local/share/plasma/plasmoids/Another.Plasma6.Coin/contents/ui/CurrencyModel.qml` and add a new block.